acorrenson/mfc/README.md

 + **Real intermediate language** : in fact, our quad language is an abstraction over ARM. and is not generic at all.
 + **Ast verification** : The AST is currently poorly verified
-+ **Code optimization** : Few optimizations are done.
-Simple optimization such as DAGs to avoid recomputing arithmetic expressions could be implemented.
++ **Code optimization** : Some simple optimizations could be implemented (DAGs to avoid recomputing arithmetic expressions could be implemented.